MasterKiller1239/Warehouse-Application/README.md

 ### ✅ Backend:
 - CRUD for Contractors, Documents, and Document Items
 - DTO-based transport layer
+- Docker support: easily run backend and PostgreSQL with docker-compose
 - Swagger UI for testing
 - Testable and layered architecture